John Rhea Barton Willing: Early life

-Willing occupied 511 South Broad Street in Philadelphia, which was directly across the street from the home of his grandfather, John Rhea Barton, where his mother grew up.
+Career

 In 1892, Willing was included in Ward McAllister's The Four Hundred purported to be an index of New York's best families, published in The New York Times.
 Willing moved in the "highest social circles" and was considered an accomplished athlete.
 He was a founding member of the Philadelphia Fencing and Sparring Club.

 He collected art, including a renowned copy of the Henry Inman portrait of John Marshall, Chief Justice of the United States.
 He also made and collected violins, including several instruments considered the finest known.
 After several years of prominence in society in New York, Philadelphia and Newport, around 1893 he "gave up the usual social gayeties" to travel around the United States and Europe "in search of violins and violin lore.
 His passion for music and for the violin especially soon grew until he gave most of his time to its indulgence."

-Willing did not marry and had no children.
-He died from diphtheria at the Jefferson Hospital in Philadelphia in 1913 at the age of 48.
+He died from sepsis brought on by diphtheria at Jefferson Hospital in Philadelphia in 1913 at the age of 48.
 He was buried at Laurel Hill Cemetery in Philadelphia.